Himel1996/Netflix_Recommendation_System/README.md

 - `main.ipynb`: Jupyter notebook containing the code and analysis for the homework, including data collection, preprocessing, recommender system, clustering, command line solutions and algorithmic question.

 - `CommandLine.sh`: Bash script containing solution for command line question

+- `clq-output.png`: Output image for the CommandLine question

 - `functions.py`: Python module containing the functions used in main solution